toofarm/shanecom/_content/projects/harmony.md

 Use the the extension to set and monitor time limits for any of the above, or disable the addictive features that make those apps so pernicious.

-Support for more domains and more blocking features will be coming shortly.
+Support for more domains and more blocking features to come shortly.
+If you have features you'd like to see, let me know and I'll try to get them in future iterations of the plugin.